 Related Read: Can You Thin Polyurethane Paint?

+Overall, cleaning your polyurethane brush after painting helps to keep it in good condition.
 But you don’t have to clean the brush between coats.
-Just seal it in a plastic bag and refrigerate it for a few hours.
-This will keep the brush fresh and ready to use.
+Instead, seal it in a plastic bag and refrigerate it for a few hours.
+This will keep it fresh and ready to use for the next coat.